-Get to know or review your insects (the most important organisms on the planet!) while discussing and practicing the best ways to sample and survey them.
-Erika Tucker and George Hammond both have experience finding, catching, and identifying insects in the field, as well as leading citizen-science based surveys of insects and other critters.
-We’ll see what id characteristics and sampling methods you could use and what finding different or particular insects might reveal about the quality or condition of a restoration site.
+Get to know or review your insects while discussing and practicing the best ways to sample and survey them.
+Erika Tucker and George Hammond both have experience finding, sampling, and identifying insects in the field, as well as leading citizen-science based surveys of insects and other critters.
+We’ll see what id characteristics and sampling methods you could use and what finding different or particular insects might reveal about the quality or condition of a site.

 Collection Manager, Division of Insects and Assistant Research Scientist, University of Michigan Research Museums Center

 Erika received her B.S. in Biology from the University of Maryland in 2009 with an emphasis on ecology and evolution, and a Ph.D. in Entomology from the University of Kentucky in 2015 focusing on taxonomy and systematics.
 She also served as postdoctoral fellow at the University of New Hampshire from 2015-2018 where her research concentrated on taxonomy, biodiversity and ecological modeling.
 Her research explores the biodiversity, systematics and ecological interactions of hymenoptera (wasps, ants, and bees), especially groups that are of environmental, conservational, agricultural or economical importance such as wild bees and parasitoid wasps.
 She incorporates historical insect collections with new data acquisition, experiments and modeling.
 Her goal is to document insect biodiversity while producing useful information for the scientific, agricultural and environmental conservation communities.
 For more see: https://lsa.umich.edu/eeb/news-events/all-news/search-news/citizen-science–research-museums-center-prairie-restoration-pro.html

 Field Biologist, Natural Areas Preservation, City of Ann Arbor